IBM Db2 for z/OS Developer Extension

-This extension provides language support for the Structured Query Language (SQL) syntax that is used to define, manipulate, and control data in IBM Db2 for z/OS databases.
+This extension provides language support for the Structured Query Language (SQL) syntax that is used to define, manipulate, and control data in IBM Db2 for z/OS databases, including the latest SQL enhancements that were introduced with Db2 13 for z/OS.
 It includes basic productivity features that make it easier to write SQL, such as:

 It includes a robust set of capabilities for running SQL that include the ability to:

 It also includes support for working with native stored procedures by providing the ability to: